flownative/flow-prometheus/README.md

 the number of requests to your API (a counter).
 Metrics values are stored in a storage – currently only Redis is supported, and there's an in-memory storage for testing.

-The metrics endpoint (currently hardcoded at http(s)://your-host/metrics) collects all current metric values from the storage and renders it in a format which can be read by Prometheus.
+The metrics endpoint (by default http(s)://your-host/metrics) collects all current metric values from the storage and renders it in a format which can be read by Prometheus.
 Therefore, metrics are _not_ collected or generated during a request to the metrics endpoint.
 Depending on how expensive it is to update a metric (think: number of incoming HTTP requests vs. books sold but returned throughout the last 15 years), the values may be updated on the fly (e.g. by registering a Flow HTTP Component)